Camilla9347/JBI-Special-Issue-BITS-2022/README.md

 5. You expansion list is now available in **MAIN** in csv format (_193111_Hs_p1@<!-- -->MFSD2A.csv_) and you can provide it as input to the data processing procedure.

+## Transcriptomic dataset preparation for the data processing procedure

+### Homo sapiens

+Right now, the file _fantom_mat.csv_ is a placeholder for the actual FANTOM-full transcriptomic dataset, a gene@home version of the FANTOM5 transcriptomic dataset.
+This file should be replaced and renamed accordingly in order for the data processing procedure to work.
+The FANTOM-full transcriptomic dataset can be downoloaded from: ?.
+The file will need to be extracted, renamed (_fantom_mat.csv_) and placed in the **MAIN** folder.

+### Vitis vinifera

+Right now, the file _vespucci_mat.csv_ is a placeholder for the actual VESPUCCI transcriptomic dataset.
+This file should be replaced and renamed accordingly in order for the data processing procedure to work.
+The VESPUCCI transcriptomic dataset can be downoloaded from: http://ibdm.disi.unitn.it/download-2/.
+The file will need to be extracted, renamed (_vespucci_mat.csv_) and placed in the **MAIN** folder.

 ## Input submission to the data processing procedure

 To run the data processing procedure, make sure you have a terminal panel open in the **MAIN** folder and type the following command: